FimGroup/fim/DocTodoList.md

 * as a function integrated into serverless apis, such as aws lambda
 * path/configure literal key format validation
 * pre-generated logic for flows/conversions optimization
+* container name duplication check when spawning new container

 ## Before 1st release (planned as v1.0.0)